polynote/polynote.github.io/docs/docs/spark.md

 # Using Spark with Polynote

-Polynote has deep integration with [Apache Spark](https://spark.apache.org).
-However, it can also run without Spark support enabled.
+Polynote has deep integration with [Apache Spark](https://spark.apache.org), and supports running both Scala and Python code with Spark out of the box.

-In fact, since launching a Spark session can be expensive, Polynote runs your notebooks without Spark support by default.
+In order to use Spark, you must first have it [installed](installation.md#spark-support).
+Then, open the [configuration](notebook-configuration.md) for the notebook you'd like to use with Spark, and scroll down to the `Spark configuration` section.
+As long as you set anything there - any Spark property, any [Spark template](configuration.md#spark)

-Polynote attempts to be smart about whether to launch a notebook with Spark: it'll only launch a Spark session if you have any Spark configuration parameters in the notebook config.
-So the fastest way to get started with Spark is to add something like `spark.master: local[*]` to your notebook configuration, like so:
+- and Polynote will launch your notebook with Spark enabled.

 ![spark-master-config](images/spark-master-config.png)